 The H1 and tagline on your homepage should be clear, appealing, and straightforward.

 Users must understand your header content and understand the problem you’re going to tackle.
 Your objective is to provide value to the customer, and what better way to do that than with a significant, bold statement on your landing page?

 Once you’ve delivered your power statement, create an explanation to demonstrate to clients they’ve come to the proper spot.
 Above-the-fold material should be consistent with your brand language, feature a call to action, and include headlines and copy that please the audience.
 Stick to a brief sentence highlighting how your product is their answer, and maintain consistency and professionalism.

-If you’re stuck or can’t think of the correct words, you should look into these pointers on how to write a clear, appealing, and concise brand message.
+If you’re stuck or can’t think of the correct words, you should look into these pointers for writing a clear, appealing, and concise brand message.

 CTA: Clearly state what you would like the user to accomplish.